NeuroTechX/ntx_slack_archive/_toronto.md

 >
 NeuroTechX is looking for a Canadian Community Manager.
 If you want to make some connections in the neurotech scene, gain some leadership and organizational experience, and help the community grow you should consider giving it a shot.
 It's a volunteer position, but should only take about 5 hours per week.

+11/13/2017 9:30 PM

+ **bryan_j** :

+ >Yusssss - did we get Alexander from the last Meetup on this list dano?